khns26/Portfolio/README.md

 - I made a model to predict house prices using array of numbers
 - This only uses 1 feature which is number of bedrooms

+# [Project 4 : Customer Churn Prediction]
+This project aims to help Telecommunication company to predict its customer churn.
+I did these four steps in this project:
+1. Exploratory Data Analysis
+2. Data Pre-Processing
+3. Machine Learning Modeling
+4. Determining the best model